Dialects and linguistic diversity in Bavaria

 How dialects are dealt with politically

 There was a rethink from a political point of view: in the seventies, High German was regarded as the measure of all things and dialects were to be specifically driven out of children at school.
 Today, large sections of the political community see the various dialects in Bavaria as cultural assets particularly worthy of protection and promote them through various measures.
 In Munich, for example, there is the Förderverein Bairische Sprache und Dialekte, which has been trying to establish the use of the Bavarian language and dialects more strongly for over 30 years.
-The Bavarians are not only very conscious of traditions when it comes to their language: The also clearly shows the effect one’s own history has on defining their identify for many Bavarian citizens.
+The Bavarians are not only very conscious of traditions when it comes to their language: The traditional dress custom in Bavaria also clearly shows the effect one’s own history has on defining their identify for many Bavarian citizens.